pwall567/log-front/README.md

 The configuration options of that mechanism may be used to format the log messages, or to enable or disable logging for specific logger names.

-### `Slf4jLogger`
+### `ProxyLogger`

-Instances of this `Logger` are created by `DynamicLoggerFactory` when the `slf4j` classes are present in the classpath.
+Instances of this `Logger` are created by `DynamicLoggerFactory` to handle logging via Gradle Logging, `slf4j` or Apache Commons Logging.
 It has no publicly-accessible constructors.
-See [`slf4j`](#slf4j) below for more details.

 ### `ConsoleLoggerFactory`

-This used to provide simple fallback logging functionality for cases where neither `slf4j` nor Java Logging was provided.
+This was previously used to provide simple fallback logging functionality for cases where neither `slf4j` nor Java Logging was provided.
 It has been superseded by `FormattingLoggerFactory` and will probably be removed in the near future.

 ### `ConsoleLogger`

 See [`ConsoleLoggerFactory`](#consoleloggerfactory) above.

+## Environment Variables

+The following environment variables may be set to modify defaults used by the library:

+- `io.jstuff.log.defaultLoggerFactory`: the default `LoggerFactory` class name (must be an implementation of `LoggerFactory<L extends Logger>`); if omitted, `DynamicLoggerFactory` is used.
+- `io.jstuff.log.defaultLevel`: the default `Level` to be used (must be `TRACE`, `DEBUG`, `INFO`, `WARN` or `ERROR`); if omitted, `INFO` is used.

 ## Gradle Logging

 Gradle has its own logging mechanism and its own set of log levels.
-When used in a Gradle script or plugin, the automated logging mechanism determination described under [`DynamicLoggerFactory`](#dynamicloggerfactory) is modified to check for the presence of the Gradle logging classes, and if present, to use them.
+When used in a Gradle script or plugin, the automated logging mechanism determination described under [`DynamicLoggerFactory`](#dynamicloggerfactory) will detect the presence of the Gradle logging classes and use them in preference to any other logging framework.

 The `log-front` logging levels are mapped to the Gradle levels as follows: